best practices for endpoint security

 Organizations are facing many endpoint security challenges as every device connected to your business could be a possible attack vector.
 Therefore, identifying and safeguarding every device that accesses your network, regardless of where they are is critical.

 Employees are no longer relying on just their desktop PCs at the office.
 The explosion of remote work in the last few years has increased the use of laptops, iPads, iPhones, smartwatches, you name it, to access essential company information 24 hours a day, seven days a week – hopefully encrypted – from wherever and whenever they want to work.
 It’s also not confined to user devices.
 Printers, fax machines, point-of-sale systems, and an ever-growing list of Internet of Things (IoT) devices now accessing your network are all examples of endpoints and possible areas of entry for bad actors.
 That’s where policies and processes come in to play.
-Here is a list of best practices for endpoint security your organization can implement to increase protection.
+In this blog you will find a list of endpoint security best practices that your organization can implement to increase protection.

 The good news is that safeguarding your endpoints with a well-thought-out strategy isn’t difficult.
 A lot of it boils down to some essential IT practices.
 The idea is to automate as much as possible to stay ahead of it.
-Below are seven fundamental best practices for endpoint security every organization should follow.
+Below are seven fundamental endpoint security best practices every organization should follow.

 1. Educate your users